haydenbleasel/react-glimpse/README.md

 # Glimpse

 Glimpse is a fast, unstyled link preview React component.
 It uses a combination of server-side and client-side rendering to provide an interactive preview of a link.
+The server-side component fetches the link's metadata while the client-side component creates a local cache and renders the preview.

 ![Example of Glimpse](/example.png)